ROAP EMEA – 2021 EDITION

 If the answers are YES, then this programme is for you: apply here.
 For the EMEA edition, priority is given to practitioners based in Europe, the Middle East, and Africa with at least three years of experience, as well as colleagues in North America.
 Places are limited.

-Please meet the ROAP 2020 faculty, comprising leading international arbitration counsel based across Europe and Washington D.C., who also regularly sit as arbitrators, and senior quantum experts:
+Please meet the ROAP EMEA 2021 Co-Chairs, Faculty and Convenors, comprising leading international arbitration counsel based across Europe, Africa, the Middle East and Washington D.C., who also regularly sit as arbitrators and senior quantum experts:

-From left to right and top to bottom, we are fortunate to have Manish Aggarwal, Ruth Byrne, Cecilia Carrara, Ian Clemmence, Philip Dunham, Andrew Flower, José Manuel García Represa, Simon Greenberg, Jacob Grierson, Alexandra Johnson, Bartosz Krużewski, Sofia Martins, Anke Meier, Reza Mohtashami QC, Patrizia Netal, Sirshar Qureshi, Luke Sobota, Luke Steadman, Erica Stein, Małgorzata Surdek, Angeline Welsh.
+From left to right and top to bottom, we are honoured to have Prof. Mohamed Abdel Wahab, Aïcha Brahma, Ruth Byrne, Cecilia Carrara, Ian Clemmence, Soraya Corm-Bakhos, Philip Dunham, Tunde Fagbohunlu SAN, Alain Farhad, Andrew Flower, Simon Greenberg, Jacob Grierson, Roula Harfouche, Maria Hauser-Morel, Alexandra Johnson, Colin Johnson, Michael Kotrly, Bartosz Krużewski, Andrew MacKenzie, Sofia Martins, Anke Meier, Reza Mohtashami QC, Patrizia Netal, Ziad Obeid, Sirshar Qureshi, Christina Schuetz, Shai Sharvit, Luke Sobota, Luke Steadman, Erica Stein, Małgorzata Surdek.
 Their short bios are set out below.